britive/terraform-provider-britive/docs/guides/migration-guide.md

 **Yes, for the specific patterns above** — with one condition.
-Every attribute in the table falls into one of two groups:
+Every attribute listed above falls into one of two groups: